Gibraltar national football team: Euro 2016 qualifying

-On 7 September 2014, Gibraltar played their first competitive match – a Euro 2016 qualifier against Poland.
+On 7 September 2014, Gibraltar played their first competitive match – a UEFA Euro 2016 qualifier against Poland.
 Despite coming into the game with optimism and excitement, they were still massive underdogs and although the half time score was only 1–0 to Poland, it ended 7–0.
 On 11 October 2014, they were defeated once again by 7–0, this time by Republic of Ireland, in their second Euro 2016 qualifier.
 In their third match, they were beaten for the third time by Georgia 3–0.

 On 29 March 2015, Gibraltar scored their first ever goal in a full international competitive match.
 Lee Casciaro scored against Scotland at Hampden Park, Glasgow during the first half to level the match at 1–1.
 However, Scotland went on to win 6–1.
 In July 2015, Englishman Jeff Wood was appointed manager, succeeding caretaker Dave Wilson who took over from Gibraltar's first manager Allen Bula in March 2015.
 Gibraltar could not repeat their performance of scoring a goal in the next two matches; losing 7–0 away against Germany and 4–0 against Republic of Ireland.
 On 7 September 2015, Jake Gosling scored Gibraltar's second-ever competitive goal; netting a late consolation goal as his team was defeated 8–1 by Poland.
 Gibraltar finished its maiden qualifying campaign last in its group with zero points.
 With a 0–6 defeat to Scotland in the final match of qualifying, Gibraltar allowed 56 total goals throughout qualification, surpassing San Marino's previous record of 53 in a 10-match qualification process.